Lethal autonomous weapon

-Lethal autonomous weapons (LAWs) are a type of military drone or military robot which are autonomous in that they can independently search for and engage targets based on programmed constraints and descriptions.
-As of 2025, most military drones and military robots are not truly autonomous.
-LAWs are also known as lethal autonomous weapon systems (LAWS), autonomous weapon systems (AWS), robotic weapons or killer robots.
+In general terms, lethal autonomous weapons systems (LAWS), also known as autonomous weapons systems (AWS), are types of military drones or military robots, that can independently search for and engage targets based on programmed constraints and descriptions.
+As of 2025, most military drones (including unmanned aerial vehicles and unmanned combat aerial vehicles) and military robots are not truly autonomous.
 LAWs may engage in drone warfare in the air, on land, on water, underwater, or in space.

-Understanding autonomy in weaponry
+Definitions

-In weapons development, the term "autonomous" is somewhat ambiguous and can vary hugely between different scholars, nations and organizations.
+In weapons development, the term "autonomous" is somewhat ambiguous and can vary substantially between different scholars, nations and organizations.
+There is no definition of lethal autonomous weapon systems that is generally agreed upon among different countries.

+Some of the definitional problems are noted in the UN Secretary-General's report to the General assembly.
+For instance, some observers think that the word "lethal" should not be used in discussing these advanced weapons because lethality is "an effect of the manner in which a weapon is used" rather than a necessarily innate quality of the weapon."
+The meaning of "autonomous" also is disputed inasmuch as there are varying degrees of autonomy within existing systems that are commonly thought of as autonomous.

-The official United States Department of Defense Policy on Autonomy in Weapon Systems defines an Autonomous Weapons System as one that "...once activated, can select and engage targets without further intervention by a human operator."
+The official United States Department of Defense Policy on Autonomy in Weapon Systems (Department of Defense Directive 3000.09) defines an Autonomous Weapon (note that the US tends to refer to "weapon system," not "weapons system") System as one that "...once activated, can select and engage targets without further intervention by a human operator."
 Heather Roff, a writer for Case Western Reserve University School of Law, describes autonomous weapon systems as "... capable of learning and adapting their 'functioning in response to changing circumstances in the environment in which [they are] deployed,' as well as capable of making firing decisions on their own."

-The British Ministry of Defence defines autonomous weapon systems as "systems that are capable of understanding higher level intent and direction.
-From this understanding and its perception of its environment, such a system is able to take appropriate action to bring about a desired state.
-It is capable of deciding a course of action, from a number of alternatives, without depending on human oversight and control - such human engagement with the system may still be present, though.
-While the overall activity of an autonomous uncrewed aircraft will be predictable, individual actions may not be."